Boukhtam/passport-local-roles/README.md

 * `usernameField` - Optional, defaults to 'username'
 * `passwordField` - Optional, defaults to 'password'
+* `roleField` - Optional, defaults to 'default'

-Both fields define the name of the properties in the POST body that are sent to the server.
+All fields define the name of the properties in the POST body that are sent to the server.

 #### Parameters